Potter and clay

 The people answer that it is hopeless and they will follow their own plans and stubborn evil hearts.

-12 But they say, ‘It is in vain; for we will walk after our own plans, and we will each follow the stubbornness of his evil heart.’ ”
+12 But they will reply, ‘It is hopeless.
+We will follow our own plans, and each of us will act according to the stubbornness of his evil heart.’”

 The LORD asks the nations whether they have ever heard such a horrible thing as Israel’s apostasy.